B2B SaaS marketing trends for 2026: the 14 trends you can’t afford to miss

 10. Podcasting and audio content

-More and more people are working “hands-free,” making podcasting a powerful marketing tool.
+More and more people are working “hands-free,” making podcasting a powerful marketing channel.
 It allows you to literally get into someone’s ears.

 Advantages of podcasting